How Much to Build a Bowling Alley in Nigeria? 2026 NGN & USD Cost Guide

 Flying's standard transaction currency is USD on a FOB Guangzhou basis.
 Nigerian buyers typically pay via T/T bank transfer in USD — commonly 30% deposit at order confirmation and 70% balance before shipment.
 Our team can advise on the most practical payment pathway given current [CBN foreign exchange regulations](https://www.cbn.gov.ng) and Form M documentation requirements.

-The lowest-cost entry point is a 2-lane mini bowling setup installed within an existing bar, restaurant, or family entertainment center — approximately ₦80M–₦120M in Nigerian Naira all-in.
-This format requires no specialist footwear, appeals to all age groups, generates high lane turnover, and integrates seamlessly into existing entertainment venues.
-Several Lagos operators have used this approach to add a profitable bowling revenue line without committing to a dedicated standalone facility.
+The lowest-cost entry point is a 2-lane mini bowling setup installed within an existing bar, restaurant, or family entertainment center — approximately ₦80M–₦120M all-in.
+This format can be operated by trained regular staff, appeals to a broad age range, and integrates into existing entertainment venues without requiring a dedicated standalone facility.
+Customers can expand to additional lanes later as business demand develops.

 Recommended products